 What are SQL Operators?

 Operators in SQL are keywords or symbols that can perform specific logical and mathematical operations on operands.
-Operators often use the SQL WHERE clause to retrieve results based on a specific logical or mathematical operation.
+We often use the SQL WHERE clause with logical or mathematical Operators to retrieve results based on a specific requirement.

-An important part of creating a SQL query is connecting two or more conditions with operators.
 Operators are used to manipulating data and producing a resultset based on the operator’s function.
+And also, SQL operators are important when creating a SQL query because they connect two or more conditions.
 There are various types of SQL operators depending on the operation they perform.

 Types of SQL Operators